NetPenguins/SIEMBerry/README.md

 - Think about Ansible
 - Think about having an installer and a running config updater
 - Raise a discuss post regarding why the Agent doesn't work properly on Arm / Raspberry Pis
+- The [DNS](https://github.com/ScioShield/SIEMBerry/blob/c67e85b8768ab151d1a2960c02d8d3da37026aa8/ESBootstrap.sh#L47) line should not append it every time the script is ran